vandroogenbroeckmarc/doi2bib/README.md

 For linux and MacOSX systems, the steps to follow are:

-- edit your ".zshrc" file (adapt this to your favorite shell if you use another one; to find out which SHELL you are using, just run _printenv SHELL_ in a terminal).
+- edit your ".zshrc" ou ".bashrc" file (adapt this to your favorite shell if you use another one; to find out which SHELL you are using, just run _printenv SHELL_ in a terminal).
-- add the following line (after adaptation): export BIBLIOGRAPHYDIR='/home/me/utilityPath/doi2bib'
+- add the following line (after adaptation): export BIBLIOGRAPHYDIR='/home/me/utilityPath/doi2bib/'
-- copy the bib directory to /home/me/utilityPath/doi2bib
+- copy the bib directory to /home/me/utilityPath/doi2bib/
 - start a new terminal and check if your variable has been set correctly by
 > printenv BIBLIOGRAPHYDIR